For over seventy-five years I've been

 of life.
 And when you finished your life and get on towards the end

-of the trail, it gets brighter and better and cleaner all of the time.
+of the trail, it gets brighter and better and clearer all of the time.

 And when you get up toward the very end you'll look back, and ask again,